U.S. Department of Veterans Affairs Services

 This program provides educational assistance to spouses and dependents of veterans who have died or are permanently and totally disabled as a result of their service.
 The program may provide education benefits such as money for tuition, housing, and books and supplies.
 This benefit pays directly to the student.

 This program is for members of the Selective Reserve and National Guard who have enlisted or re-enlist in the select reserve with an obligation to serve six or more years on or after July 1, 1985.
-In order to be eligible for this benefit, the member will have had to complete their IDAT (initial date active training).
+In order to be eligible for this benefit, the member will have had to complete their initial date active training (IDAT).
 A Notice of Basic Eligibility (NOBE) form should be obtained from one's unit and provided to the school.
 Chapter 1606 expires once a service member has separated from the reserves.
 This benefit pays directly to the student.

-The Pennsylvania National Guard Educational Assistance Program funds a student’s tuition only.
+The PA National Guard Educational Assistance Program (EAP) funds a student’s tuition only.
 It is the student’s responsibility to contact their unit to ensure that they are able to receive these benefits.